sayinmehmet47/dump-easy-ocr/README.md

 ## Performance Tips

+1. The API implements caching of OCR instances:
+   - First request with a specific configuration will take longer (~4 seconds)
+   - Subsequent requests with the same configuration will be faster (~1 second)
+   - Changing configuration parameters will create a new cached instance
-1. Use GPU acceleration when possible
+2. Use GPU acceleration when possible
-2. Adjust `resize_max` for better performance on large images
+3. Adjust `resize_max` for better performance on large images
-3. Set appropriate confidence thresholds to filter out low-quality results
+4. Set appropriate confidence thresholds to filter out low-quality results
-4. Use specific languages instead of all languages when possible
+5. Use specific languages instead of all languages when possible

 ## Development